-

 19:25 - Industry Update

-Get the latest BIM news about upcoming BIM events, industry developments and general musings from MelBIM Committee member Will Joske.
+Get the latest BIM news about upcoming BIM events, industry developments and general musings from the MelBIM Committee.

 19:30 - Networking: Food and Drinks Thanks to Our Sponsor